 The recommended daily intake of vitamin B12 is only 2.4 mcg for most adults.
 Pregnant and lactating women need 2.6 mcg and 2.8 mcg of vitamin B12 a day, respectively.

-Neither plant nor animals produce vitamin B12.
+Neither plants nor animals produce vitamin B12.
 Only some soil bacteria synthesize it.
 When people used to drink water directly from lakes, wells, or streams, there wasn’t such thing as vitamin B12 deficiency!

 Vitamin B12 deficiency can cause anemia, neurological changes, constipation, loss of appetite, weight loss, hair loss, lack of balance, depression, confusion, dementia, and poor memory.